 The verification of the annual accounts is done by the Cash Auditors.
 They shall submit an annual audit report to the Congress.

 DISSOLUTIONThe Association is not dissolved following the death, incapacity, removal or resignation of a member, provided that the number of members remaining is not less than three.

-In the case of dissolution, the Executive shall decides on the allocation of such assets as remain after all creditors have been satisfied and liabilities met.
-Such allocation must disinterested purposes.
+In the case of dissolution, the Executive shall decide on the allocation of such assets as remain after all creditors have been satisfied and liabilities met.
+Such allocation must serve disinterested and non-profit purposes.